MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - DR Uplift options: DevOps [service and data resiliency](/azure/devops/organizations/security/data-protection?view=azure-devops#data-availability) is part of its SaaS offering
     - Notes
         - DevOps Server as the on-premises offering will remain the customer’s responsibility for disaster recovery
-        - If third party services (SonarCloud, Jfrog Artifactory, Jenkins build servers for example) are used, they will remain the customer’s responsibility for recovery from a disaster
+        - If third party services (SonarCloud, Jfrog Artifactory, Jenkins build servers for example) are used, they'll remain the customer’s responsibility for recovery from a disaster
-        - If IaaS VMs are used within the DevOps toolchain, they will remain the customer’s responsibility for recovery from a disaster
+        - If IaaS VMs are used within the DevOps toolchain, they'll remain the customer’s responsibility for recovery from a disaster

 ### Stateless Foundational Components